Zaiidmo/CareerYOUCODE/README.md

 ## What do you need to do

 1. After Setting Up The Environment (Steps 3-4)
-You'll find that all the needed tables and Data for the Project all Already Created in the data base folder All you need to do is to change the credentials in the .env file to match those in your database
+You'll find that all the needed tables and data for the Project all already Created in the data base folder All you need to do is to change the credentials in the .env file to match those in your database
 2. Open The Repository Using Your Own Code Editor and Run the following commands
 ```bash